Aarooshsaifanboy322/Life/README.md

 # Life
-The new explorer language is OUT!
-Will be deployed in 4 days.
-But, the new exploring language is out.
-Wait until 14/04/24.
+The new explorer language, Life is **OUT TODAY LUCKILY 🥳!** Type exit in the terminal to end the program.

 # IMPORTANT NOTICE
 **Important Notice:** _Life is on one line code.
-We are still making the life platform to code life in multiple lines.
+I am now making the life platform to code life in multiple lines.
 Please, code on one line for only now._
+**Another Important Notice:** _After the platform is out, I will be working on the preview._

 # Other
-Please download the file before running.
+Please download files before running.
 Some syntaxes will not be in the one line code.

 # Unavailable Syntaxes
 1. Walkto(individual);